SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ![icon][img1]

 Click this button to access relevant tasks that can be performed on the active entry.
 Examples: Delete, Print, Send as email, Assign to and Cancel meeting.
-In SuperOffice Settings and maintenance, you can also define your own tasks and add them under the **Task** button.
+In Settings and maintenance, you can also define your own tasks and add them under the **Task** button.

 ### Registered/Last modified